Noam T. Wasserman

-Noam T. Wasserman is an American academic.
-He is currently the dean of the Yeshiva University Sy Syms School of Business.
-Previously, he held the position of professor of clinical entrepreneurship at the University of Southern California and the director of USC's Founders Central Initiative.
+Dr. Noam T. Wasserman is an American academic.
+He is currently the head of school at the Ramaz School.
+Previously, he held the position of dean at Yeshiva University Sy Syms School of Business; before that, he was professor of clinical entrepreneurship at the University of Southern California and the director of USC's Founders Central Initiative.
 Additionally, he previously served as an associate professor of business administration at the Harvard Business School.
-His research focuses on Organizational Behavior and Entrepreneurship.
+His research has focused on Organizational Behavior and Entrepreneurship.
 He has written about the challenges faced by the founders of startup companies.

 Early life

 Noam Wasserman graduated from the University of Pennsylvania in 1992, where he received a Bachelor of Science degree in computer science and engineering and a Bachelor of Science in economics from Wharton.
 He received a master in business administration from the Harvard Business School in 1999, where he was a Baker Scholar.
 He received a master's degree in sociology from the Harvard Graduate School of Arts and Sciences in 2001, and a PhD in organizational behavior from the Harvard Business School in 2002.